spacecataz/oval_tools/README.md

 The package is terribly simple- just add **oval_tools.py** to your Python path.

 ## Prerequisites
-Prereqs are simple: keep your Python, Numpy, Matplotlib, and Scipy up to date.
+Prereqs include standard packages: keep your Python, Numpy, Matplotlib, and Scipy up to date.
+For creating geographic maps, both Spacepy and Cartopy are required.

 |Package | Version |
 |--------|---------|